Search

 Administrative offenses become criminal offenses

-In future, the provision of financial services or the performance of other financial activities, including the provision of financial resources or financial assistance, will also be punishable under Section 18 (1) no. 1 c) AWG-E.
+Some offences that previously only constituted administrative offences will now be punishable as criminal offenses: the provision of financial services or the performance of other financial activities, including the provision of financial resources or financial assistance, will in future be a criminal offence.

 The offense includes a number of actions that were previously prosecuted as administrative offenses under Section 82 AWV.
 For example